Cruise Packing List (2020):

 ✓ Whistle - This brightly colored whistle is a must have, it’s loud and comes with its own lanyard so you can easily hang it on your neck.

-✓ Night Light - This portable night light is motion activated, so you don’t have to worry about stumbling in the dark cabin!
+✓ Night Light - So you don’t have to worry about stumbling in the dark cabin!

-✓ Magnetic Hooks - These magnetic hooks are perfect extra hanging spaces for clothes, towels and hats.
+✓ Magnetic Hooks - Extra hanging spaces for clothes, towels and hats.
 You can easily attach them on your cabin’s metal walls or doors.

 ✓ Disinfecting Spray - Keep your cabin extra clean with the help of a disinfectant spray.
 As soon as you reach your cabin, spray on surfaces and items like remote control or AC control.

-✓ Clip Magnets - These scratch-free magnetic clips can be attached to your cabin’s walls or doors.
-Use them for attaching your itinerary, daily activity letter and other notes so you can keep track of them easily.
+✓ Clip Magnets - Use them for attaching your itinerary, daily activity letter and other notes so you can keep track of them easily.

 ✓ Air Freshener - Cabins can sometimes smell musty and feel stuffy after a few days.
 A solid air freshener can help mask any odors and help keep your room fresh!

-✓ Clips / Clothespins - Choose sturdy and large ones like this set of 8 by Zicome.
-Useful for when you’re hanging towels on the windy pool deck or for when you’re drying clothes on your balcony!
+✓ Clips / Clothespins - Useful for when you’re hanging towels on the windy pool deck or for when you’re drying clothes on your balcony!

 ✓ Clear Packing Cubes - Staying organized in your cabin can sometimes be a struggle.
 Use clear packing cubes to separate and organize your items.
 Color coding is also a great option to organize a family!
 The Starter Set includes one of each size and is perfect for a carry on suitcase.
 When arriving to your cabin, use the cubes as traveling drawers.
 There’s no need to unpack your clothes during your cruise because of our cubes’ see-through design!